top of page

 Daniel Slatkin is an internationally recognized, award-winning composer and multi-instrumentalist.
 He inhabits the worlds of film, television and classical music equally, evoking vivid imagery through his work.
 His musical style is best described as classic orchestral, with modern touches.
 His scores often feature piano, guitars and synthesizers performed and recorded by himself.

-Slatkin himself conducted the St. Louis Symphony Orchestra for his second world premiere of the season, "Grand Slam Fanfare", which featured an appearance by St. Louis Cardinals Hall of Fame shortstop, Ozzie Smith.
+Slatkin himself conducted the St. Louis Symphony Orchestra in the world premiere of "Grand Slam Fanfare", which featured an appearance by St. Louis Cardinals Hall of Fame shortstop, Ozzie Smith.
 An epic orchestral celebration of baseball, the piece references classic stadium organ vamps, and concludes with a crack of the bat, performed by a baseball bat custom-built and designed for the work.
 His first concert work, "In Fields", commissioned and premiered by the Detroit Symphony Orchestra, was recorded by the Manhattan School of Music Symphony Orchestra and released on Naxos Records.

 MAKE AN OVERTURE